Crane1195/DIYB0XX/code/README.md

 I then modified aspects of that code to make it function in Smash 4 and Smash Ultimate.
 The changes I made are detailed in the header of the file, lines 9-13.

-All the names above are the Discord names of users in the 20XX Discord, where this code was shared
+All the names above are the Discord names of users in the 20XX Discord, where this code is shared.